Displaying present location in the site.

 Establishing and Revising Rules

-In initiatives to prevent violations of competition laws, as noted above in “Policy,” we established the “Rules for the Prevention of Cartels and Bid Rigging, and Bid Obstruction.”
+In initiatives to prevent violations of competition laws, as noted above in “Policy,” we established “Rules for Prevention of Cartels, Bid-Rigging, and Bid Obstruction.”
 These rules clarify prohibited conduct under competition laws with regard to customers such as governmental agencies and so forth, and their vertically related consultants, distributors, and lease companies.
-Moreover, NEC Corporation is working to ensure that it does not become suspected or implicated in cartels, bid rigging, and bid obstruction.
+Moreover, NEC Corporation is working to ensure that it does not become suspected or implicated in cartels, bid-rigging, and bid obstruction.

 We have also implemented email monitoring utilizing AI for early detection of signs of competition law violations.

-As an initiative for preventing corruption, in fiscal 2020 we conducted an internal audit regarding corrupt areas, including bribery, covering 5 consolidated subsidiaries in Japan and 11 overseas.
+As an initiative for preventing corruption, in fiscal 2021 we conducted an internal audit regarding corrupt areas, including bribery, covering seven consolidated subsidiaries in Japan and seven abroad.

-For bribery prevention, NEC Corporation has created an “Anti-Bribery Manual for Business Divisions, Etc.” that stipulates the roles of general managers and specific methods for preventing bribery.
-These roles and methods include bribery risk assessment regarding the division’s business and operations and due diligence regarding third parties employed in the Company's business activities.
-In fiscal 2020, we revised the manual, and added a section that stresses the importance of continued monitoring due to the possibility of risks related to retained parties or partners changing with the passage of time.
+For bribery prevention, NEC Corporation has created an “Anti-Bribery Manual for Business Divisions, Etc.,” which stipulates the roles of general managers and specific methods for preventing bribery.
+These roles and methods include bribery risk assessment regarding the division’s business and operations, including procedures if risk is deemed to be high and due diligence regarding retained parties or partners employed in the Company’s business activities.
+The manual stresses the importance of evaluating bribery risk through communication with retained parties or partners and collecting information on due diligence as well as the importance of continued monitoring due to the possibility of risks related to retained parties or partners changing with the passage of time.

-Furthermore, as the world’s nations work on strengthening their anti-bribery laws, NEC has also developed a “Guideline for Provision of Gifts, Hospitality and Travel Expenses,” which describes cautions and measures that overseas consolidated subsidiaries should follow when they provide gifts, hospitality and travel expenses.
+Furthermore, as the world’s nations work on strengthening their anti-bribery laws, NEC has also developed a “Guideline for Provision of Gifts, Hospitality and Travel Expenses,” which describes cautions and measures that consolidated subsidiaries abroad should follow when they provide gifts, hospitality, and travel expenses.

-As a result of the implementation of these systems and initiatives, there have been no major incidents within NEC related to either violations of competition laws or bribery that have warranted a public announcement in fiscal 2020.
+As a result of the implementation of these systems and initiatives, there were no major incidents within NEC related to either violations of competition laws or bribery that warranted a public announcement in fiscal 2021.